juliantoyeo/42snow_crash/level08/Ressources/README.md

 ![alt text](./screenshot/image3.png)

-With `ltrace` we can see that it is using the `strstr` function to check if the `token` is a substring of `token` and the result is definetly true.
+With `ltrace` we can see that it is using the `strstr` function to check if the `token` is a substring of `token` and the result is definitely true.

 Then in the next line, we see there is the `printf` which gave us the message earlier